Mr. Vain

-"Mr. Vain" is a song by German musical group Culture Beat, released in April 1993 as the lead single from their second studio album, Serenity (1993).
-It was written by Steven Levis, Nosie Katzmann and Jay Supreme, and produced by Torsten Fenslau.
-Tania Evans is the lead vocalist and Supreme is the rapper.
-The song achieved huge success worldwide, reaching the number-one position in at least 13 countries.
-In the United States, it peaked at number 15 on the Cash Box Top 100, number 17 on the Billboard Hot 100 and number two on the Billboard Dance Club Songs chart.
+"Mr. Vain" is a song by German musical group Culture Beat, released in April 1993 by Dance Pool as the lead single from the group's second studio album, Serenity (1993).
+The song was written by Steven Levis, Nosie Katzmann and Jay Supreme, and produced by Torsten Fenslau.
+Tania Evans is the lead vocalist, and Supreme is the rapper.
+The female part of the lyrics describes the narcissist title character Mr. Vain, while the rap embodies his selfish desires.

+"Mr. Vain" achieved success worldwide, reaching the number-one position in at least 19 countries, including Germany, Denmark, and Finland.
+In the United States, it peaked at number 15 on the Cash Box Top 100, number 17 on the Billboard Hot 100 and number two on the Billboard Dance Club Play chart.
 In 1994, the song earned an award at the German Echo Award, in the category for "Best International Dance Single" and an award in the category for "Best Hi-NRG 12-inch" at the WMC International Dance Music Awards in the US.
+Its accompanying music video was directed by Matt Broadley and received heavy airplay on music television channels such as MTV Europe.

 Background

-German DJ an producer Torsten Fenslau and his friend Jens Zimmerman formed Culture Beat in Frankfurt in 1989.
+German DJ and producer Torsten Fenslau and his friend Jens Zimmerman formed Culture Beat in Frankfurt in 1989.
 They took the name from the idea of trying to mix high culture and music, and had their first hit same year, entitled "Der Erdbeermund" ("Strawberry Lips"), which meshed house sounds with the poetry of 15th century French writer François Villon.
 With the success of songs like "Rhythm Is a Dancer" by German group Snap! in 1992, which several critics later would compare "Mr. Vain" to, the formula for what would be known as 90s Eurodance was now beginning to establish.
 Fenslau wanted to develop the group further and American rapper Jay Supreme and British singer Tania Evans were recruited to front a new single and album.
 Supreme had moved to Germany after being in the US Army, while Evans had been working as backing singer for Neneh Cherry.
-The lyrics to "Mr. Vain" was written by German musician and songwriter Nosie Katzmann with Supreme and Steven Lewis, and the single was released on April 16, 1993.
+The lyrics to "Mr. Vain" were written by German musician and songwriter Nosie Katzmann with Supreme and Steven Lewis, and the single was released on 16 April 1993.